|OSHSPA Reports on State Plan Activities > 2002 OSHSPA Report > State Initiatives: Reducing Workplace Risks|

 State plan states have been a strong national force in recognizing emerging workplace hazards and originating new methods for addressing those hazards, including the adoption of new standards.
 State plans emphasize that whatever the emerging issue, employers are still required to provide a safe and healthful place of employment

 In particular, California was the first state in the nation to adopt an ergonomic standard in 1997.
 State plans are continuing efforts to reduce the number and severity of musculoskeletal disorders caused by risk factors in the workplace.
+Several state programs are developing formal rules as well as voluntary guidelines to help prevent workplace violence.
+In 1997, Michigan developed an experimental variance to protect tower construction workers.

 Washington adopted a new ergonomics rule on May 26, 2000, which differs from California’s workplace repetitive motion injury standard–its requirements are triggered by specific hazards in the workplace rather than occurrence of musculoskeletal disorder symptoms or injuries.
 Intended to reduce work-related musculoskeletal hazards (WMSDs) that cripple or injure more than 50,000 Washington workers each year, the Washington rule was adopted after a 20-month rulemaking process that included conferences across the state, extensive work with two large advisory committees, publishing a proposed rule with supporting documents, and 14 public hearings in seven cities statewide.

 Some employers and labor organizations are eligible for direct financial incentives–safety and health grants or workers’ compensation premium discounts–to help them implement the ergonomics rule.
 The state has convened a panel of experts to help determine whether employer and employee technical assistance activities are successful and sufficient before compliance with the new rule begins.
-Copies of Washington’s ergonomics rule, supporting documents, and other workplace ergonomics information and links are available on the Washington Department of Labor and Industries’ website.
-(See directory.)

 North Carolina provides consultation on ergonomics, and the North Carolina Ergonomics Resource Center (NCERC) is a partnership between the state’s Department of Labor and North Carolina State University.
 Funds were appropriated to the Department of Labor for establishment of the center, which is housed at the university.
 NCERC opened in November 1994.
 Its services cover ergonomics consulting and training workshops, on-site ergonomic training individually tailored to a company’s needs, a variety of publications, a series of ergonomics tips dealing with specific industries and environments, and two employee video training packages.